-- When using the equipment at home, at school, and anywhere else I may take it, I will follow the policies of the Palm Springs Unified School District- especially the Student Code of Conduct-and abide by all local, state, and federal laws. - I will not lend the equipment with care by not dropping it, getting it wet, leaving it outdoors, or using it with food or drink nearby.
-I will not lend the equipment to anyone, not even my friends or siblings; it will stay in my possession at all times. - I will not load any software onto the equipment or remove programs or files from the equipment.

-- I will not give personal information when using the equipment on-line.
-I will not give personal information when using the equipment on-line.
-I will keep all accounts and passwords assigned to me secure and will not share these with anyone else.
-I will not attempt to clean or repair the equipment and I will recharge the equipment battery each night.
-I will return the equipment when requested or upon my withdrawal from PSUSD. - I will place the equipment in its protective case when not in use and when it is being moved. - I will not bully, harass, intimidate, or threaten other students, staff, or other individuals ("cyberbullying") - If I become aware of any security problem or misuse of district technology I will report it immediately to my teacher.
-I understand that violations of the law, Board policy, or this agreement may result in revocation of my access to district technology and/or discipline, up to and including suspension or expulsion and reported to law enforcement agencies as - appropriate Parant/Guardian Signatura Print Name
+- When using the equipment at home, at school, and anywhere else I may take it, I will follow the policies of the Palm Springs Unified School District-especially the Student Code of Conduct-and abide by all local, state, and federal laws. - I will treat the equipment with care by not dropping it, getting it wet, leaving it outdoors, or using it with food or drink nearby.
+I will not lend the equipment to anyone, not even my friends or siblings; it will stay in my possession at all times. - I will not load any software onto the equipment or remove programs or files from the equipment. - I will not give personal information when using the equipment on-line. - I will keep all accounts and passwords assigned to me secure and will not share these with anyone else. - I will not attempt to clean or repair the equipment and I will recharge the equipment battery each night. - I will return the equipment when requested or upon my withdrawal from PSUSD. - I will place the equipment in its protective case when not in use and when it is being moved. - I will not bully, harass, intimidate, or threaten other students, staff, or other individuals ("cyberbullying") - If I become aware of any security problem or misuse of district technology I will report it immediately to my teacher. - I understand that violations of the law, Board policy, or this agreement may result in revocation of my access to district technology and/or discipline, up to and including suspension or expulsion and reported to law enforcement agencies as appropriate.

-r arene obardian orginature 1 mill 1 vanne
+Parent/Guardian Signature Print Name

-Printed first and last name
+· Printed fi rst and last name

 Student Signature Date

-DD/MM/YYYY
+DD/M3 MYYYY

 Signature of 24/7 Support Representative Signature

-0.1.101.017.0 1 C